symbiote-h2020/EnablerLogic/README.md

 The second line is location of config server.
 This is the case when config server is run in local machine which is suitable for development.
+If you are running it in some other machine change this line accordingly.

 ### 4. Creating ProcessingLogic component